jufuku-haijo/vite-vitest-react-starter/README.md

 1. Vite2, pnpm, TypeScript by default
 2. Svgr support, just like create-react-app does
 3. Vite-native testing support: vitest
+4. Documention managament superpowered by [vite-plugin-book](https://github.com/Saul-Mirone/vite-plugin-book)
-4. CSS Pre-processor like sass
+5. CSS Pre-processor like sass
-5. Coding style detection before commit
+6. Coding style detection before commit
-6. and more...
+7. and more...

 ## Usage
 1. Clone to local